awsdocs/amazon-athena-user-guide/doc_source/emr-logs.md

 ## Creating and Querying a Basic Table Based on Amazon EMR Log Files<a name="emr-create-table"></a>

 The following example creates a basic table, `myemrlogs`, based on log files saved to `s3://aws-logs-123456789012-us-west-2/elasticmapreduce/j-2ABCDE34F5GH6/elasticmapreduce/`\.
-The Amazon S3 location used in the examples below reflects the pattern of the default log location for an EMR cluster created by AWS account *123456789012* in Region *us\-west\-2*\.
+The Amazon S3 location used in the examples below reflects the pattern of the default log location for an EMR cluster created by Amazon Web Services account *123456789012* in Region *us\-west\-2*\.
 If you use a custom location, the pattern is s3://*PathToEMRLogs*/*ClusterID*\.

 For information about creating a partitioned table to potentially improve query performance and reduce data transfer, see [Creating and Querying a Partitioned Table Based on Amazon EMR Logs](#emr-create-table-partitioned)\.